Afshin-A/Obsidian/CS/System Design/Software Testing Principles and Strategies.md

 Use case diagrams could show us examples of how the users interact with our system, and what we have to test.

 #### Static Testing
 Static testing is analyzing a system/program without executing it.
-An example is reviewing documentation to make sure there are no errors that could result in disaster in the later stages of developement.
+An example is reviewing documentation to make sure there are no errors that could result in disaster in the later stages of development.

 #### Work product
-It could by anything produced during developement, including documentation (like design documents and system requirement specifications), code, test plans.
+It could by anything produced during development, including documentation (like design documents and system requirement specifications), code, test plans.

 General Review process in a team:
 1. Planning: author hands the work product to the manager, who would overview and suggest any quick fixes needed, then sets up a meeting (time and place) for the  team to get together and review the work product.